 Want to learn more about physical activity for children and youth?
 Check out these links!

-- CSEP Physical Activity Guidelines
+Physical Activity Counselling

-Physical activity counselling is provided to CHEO patients upon referral from their physician.
+Physical activity counselling is provided to CHEO patients upon referral from a clinician.
 Dr. Pat Longmuir supervises the work of physical activity counselling interns from the Physical Activity and Intervention Counselling Master of Human Kinetics programme at the University of Ottawa, School of Human Kinetics.
 Individualized counselling sessions are available free of charge from April to August each year.
 Counselling can be provided to 20 to 30 patients each year, with counsellors assigned on a first come, first served basis.

 Physical activity counselling services are offered to CHEO patients, either alone or with their family.
 The counselling services available, in both English and French, include:

-- Increasing motivation for physical activity and active play
+• Increasing motivation for physical activity and active play

-- Enhancing fitness or physical activity through a personal activity plan
+• Enhancing fitness or physical activity through a personal activity plan

-- Building confidence and/or skill for physical activity participation
+• Building confidence and/or skill for physical activity participation

-- Relaxation and stress management techniques
+• Relaxation and stress management techniques

-- Positive mental attitudes and/or living skills
+• Positive mental attitudes and/or living skills

-- Enhanced goal setting, concentration or focus
+• Enhanced goal setting, concentration or focus

-The time and location of counselling sessions are arranged directly with each patient, and may be held at CHEO, other locations or via Skype.
+The time and location of counselling sessions are arranged directly with each patient, and may be held at CHEO, other locations or virtually.
 The number of counselling sessions will be determined by the needs and interests of each patient.
 For some patients, 1 or 2 sessions are all that is required.
 More typically, sessions occur weekly for 6 to 8 weeks.

 Research Projects

-Criteria Used to Determine Unrestricted Return to Activity After ACL Reconstruction in Pediatric and Adolescent Patients: A Systematic Review
+6. Criteria Used to Determine Unrestricted Return to Activity After ACL Reconstruction in Pediatric and Adolescent Patients: A Systematic Review

 07/03/2023